Youth Action International: Organization

-Headquartered in Traverse City, MI, Youth Action International maintains field offices in three countries in Africa: Liberia, Sierra Leone and Uganda.
+Headquartered in Traverse City, Michigan, Youth Action International maintains field offices in three countries in Africa: Liberia, Sierra Leone and Uganda.

+In late 2022, Weeks served as Executive Director of YAI.

 Chapters

 YAI College Chapters support YAI's mission by educating their peers, faculty and staff of their colleges about YAI and its programs.
 They also fundraise for YAI programs.